Wonders of Aviation South Africa (WOA SA) relies on the aviation industry to identify high potential students who become the WOA Award recipients.

 Buhle Dlodlo was awarded the 2017 Schenk Family Award.
 She was honoured by Donald P. Schenk for the following reasons:

-- Buhle's academic performance as an aeronautical engineering student at Wits University.
-She is one of Wits University’s top aeronautical engineering students, a past National Aerospace Centre (NAC) Scholarship recipient, and has taken the time to help with Wonders of Aviation South Africa (WOA SA);
+- Buhle's is one of Wits University’s top aeronautical engineering students, a past National Aerospace Centre (NAC) Scholarship recipient, and has taken the time to help with Wonders of Aviation South Africa (WOA SA);

 - Her collaborative work with the South African Aero Squad team from Wits University that made it into the top 50 in the Airbus Fly Your Ideas competition;